Our Challenge

 (noun) a greater-than-expected number of cancer cases that occurs within a group of people in a defined geographic area over a specific period of time.

-When THEA pushes for the cleanup of Superfund Sites, we are really working to prevent adverse health outcomes from chemical exposure.
+When THEA works to advance the cleanup of Superfund Sites, we are helping reduce chemical exposure and prevent harmful health outcomes for nearby communities.
 All three areas where THEA has coalitions are cancer clusters.

 Cancer rates are more than just a statistic.
 They are tragedies that happen to our neighbors, our friends, our families.